Everything About PMP Certifications: What You Need To Know To Be Successful

 • A review of printed materials such as the PMBOK Guide and study guides.

 • Take a preparatory course.
-Some of them are classroom style (in person or online) with deadlines.
-Others are recorded lectures at your own pace.
+Some are classroom-style (in person or online) with deadlines, while others are recorded lectures at your own pace.

 • Take practice tests.
 Learn complex practice questions to help you plan the most likely project management scenarios.

-• If possible, set up regular study sessions with another person or group, which can inspire you and propel you through the preparation process.
+• If possible, set up regular study sessions with another person or group to inspire and propel you through the preparation process.

-Make sure to budget for materials and preparatory courses.
-Some of the courses are free, but others may cost up to $ 2000.
+Budget for materials and preparatory courses.
+Some are free, but others may cost up to $2000.

 Is PMP Certification Worth It?